kuzzleio/documentation-old/src/sdk-reference/memory-storage/strlen.md

 ---

-## Callback response
+## Callback Response

-Resolves to an integer containing the length of a value.
+Returns an integer containing the length of a value.